xinwenfu/tst-dht-lab--pcb-2/README.md

 1. Start Visual Studio Code.
 Open *File* -> *Open Folder*.
 2. Click the *PlatformIO: Build* icon on the status bar at the bottom of the VS Code interface to build the project.
+   - Refer to the picture below
-3. Click the *PlatformIO: Upload* to upload the firmware onto the ESP32 board.
+4. Click the *PlatformIO: Upload* to upload the firmware onto the ESP32 board.
    - **Note**: During the uploading process, you may need to hold down the boot button until the uploading starts
-4. Click the *PlatformIO: Serial Monitor* icon to open the Serial Monitor to see the output from the ESP32 board.
+5. Click the *PlatformIO: Serial Monitor* icon to open the Serial Monitor to see the output from the ESP32 board.

 <img src="imgs/PlatformIO-BuildUploadMonitor.png" height=500>